Matb85/gulp-shortercss/README.md

-# CSS Terser - a Gulp plugin for uglifying/minifying css selectors' names, written in Typescript.
+# Gulp CSS Terser - a Gulp plugin for uglifying/minifying css selectors' names, written in Typescript.

 # This project is based on [gulp-selectors](https://github.com/cazzer/gulp-selectors/)